Home Inspection Questions Answered

 The property owner says that the septic was pumped, inspected and tested prior to listing?

 This is smart on the seller’s behalf.
 However, only if the work is documented in writing by the company that performed the work and the documentation is made known to you.
 I would not trust any work like this that is not backed up with documentation.
 Talk is cheap.

 The home is only a few years old, do I really need a home inspection?

 Deficiencies are not always age related.
-Incorrect installation, improper materials, and poor design can all cause deficiencies that if caught early may limit the amount of damage and cost associated to repair.
+Incorrect installations, improper materials, and poor design or workmanship can all cause deficiencies that if caught early may limit the amount of damage and cost associated to repair.

 How long will the home inspection take?

 Armada Home Inspections take an average of 3 hours, give or take, depending on the condition and size of the property.
 Anything less will not be enough time to perform a truly thorough inspection.
 We will be there as long as it takes.

 Does the home inspector come alone?